 Blue Sky Studios’ latest film, Ferdinand, based on the 1936 children’s book The Story of Ferdinand came out December 15th of last year.
 And today, we learned that it was nominated for an Academy Award!
-It’s not the first to be nominated, but it’s the first in a while.
-Ferd is Blue Sky Studios’ twelfth film, and the third one that I’ve worked on.
+It’s not Blue Sky Studio’s first nomination, but it’s the first in a while.
+Ferd is Blue Sky’s twelfth film, and the third one that I’ve worked on.
 This is the film at Blue Sky that I am most proud of having contributed to, mainly because it’s the one that I definitely contributed the most to, and because of who specifically on the film I was able to support.
 On Ferdinand, I worked in two departments as a production assistant (PA) where I helped manage those departments day-to-days.
 This won’t be a full post-mortem, or cover all of my feelings and thoughts, as I am 1) not allowed to discuss certain things 2) don’t feel that it’s my place to discuss certain things, but this is just my own little celebratory post.

 What a time to be alive and in love with animation.
 This year saw a record number of film qualify, and I know that we’ll just continue to see each year yield a larger pool of contenders.
 We’re seeing more diverse films, more innovation, bigger budgets, smaller budgets and a more global representation.
 Not saying that in previous years we weren’t, as indie films have been cracking the nominations a number of times in the award category’s sixteen-year history.
 That’s a whole other post I’m excited to dive into!
 But for now, let’s take a look at the 2017 Oscar nominations.